 The Secretariat of the United Nations Educational Scientific and Cultural Organization (UNESCO) and the World Heritage Centre do not represent or endorse the accuracy or reliability of any advice, opinion, statement or other information or documentation provided by the States Parties to the World Heritage Convention to the Secretariat of UNESCO or to the World Heritage Centre.

 The publication of any such advice, opinion, statement or other information documentation on the World Heritage Centre’s website and/or on working documents also does not imply the expression of any opinion whatsoever on the part of the Secretariat of UNESCO or of the World Heritage Centre concerning the legal status of any country, territory, city or area or of its boundaries.

 Property names are listed in the language in which they have been submitted by the State Party

+The Crested Iguana, Brachylopus vitiensis is found in large populations on the island of Yaduataba.
+The uninhabitated island is a rainshadow island with less than 180cm of rain per year.
 The vegetation is comprised of a mixture of beach forest, introduced Casaurina scrub, disused copra plantations, coastal scrub and grassland.
 Wildlife is limited to migratory birds, tree skinks and geckos.
 The species is aboreal, rarely descending to the forest floor except to oviposit.
 Males are territorial and both sexes are omnivorous.